 Many Airtime users like to record their radio streams to publish them as a podcasts, or to replay their live shows at a later time.
 You can’t record radio streams from within the Airtime Pro interface, but it’s possible to use 3rd party software to record your streams for later use.
 Please be wary of recording streams containing copyrighted content.
 Airtime is not responsible for any royalties or reporting required for Podcasts or online radio streaming.
+We recommend that you research music licensing for your region.

 How to use VLC to record your Stream